imba/imba.io/content/guides/20-advanced.md

 If you set `<element myname.prop1.prop2=value >` how do you actually access the modifiers?
 As we've learned, properties in tags are essentially compiled to plain setters, so `<div title='hi'>` is like `let div = document.createElement('div'); div.title = 'hi';`

 > If you set `<element myname.prop1.prop2=value >` how do you actually access the modifiers?

+# More

+## Mixing imperative and declarative rendering